 First, when a bank accepts cash or checks (drawn on another bank) it increases its deposit liabilities.
 Both of these transactions simultaneously increase bank reserves.
 Cash received as a deposit gets placed in the bank's vault, considered part of the bank’s reserve requirement.
 When a customer presents a check for deposit, the bank on which that check is drawn transfers an equivalent amount of reserve deposit liabilities from their account at the Federal Reserve to the account of the receiving bank.
 Thus, in both situations (cash and checks) deposit liabilities and bank reserves rise by an equal amount.

 Second, as a part of their business, banks acquire assets that generate income.
 Those assets include notes that they acquire from their customers—classified as “risk assets.”
 As with any business, banks must have a way to pay for the assets they acquire.
-Banks have the unique capability of actually creating money to pay for these notes (done with a simple ledger entry — essentially creating money out of nothing).
+Banks have the unique capability of actually creating dollars (used as money) to pay for these notes (done with a simple ledger entry — essentially creating dollars (used as money) out of nothing).

 In this transaction, however, unlike accepting cash or check deposits, the creation of new deposit liabilities does not simultaneously create an equal amount of bank reserves.